Indirect Pools and the Rate Structure

 - Staff Training on company-wide policies and procedures

-- Overhead can include all fringe benefit expenses plus all payroll-related (such as FICA) expenses; this pool can justifiably use a base of (i.e., be divided by) labor dollars.
+- Overhead Indirect Pool can include all fringe benefit expenses plus all payroll-related (such as FICA) expenses; it can justifiably use a base of (i.e., be divided by) labor dollars.
 Note that this includes labor in the General and Administrative (G&A) pool.

-- G&A can include all other company-wide expenses, plus the Overhead on G&A labor; this pool can justifiably use a base of total direct costs plus Overhead (excluding Overhead in the G&A pool).
+- G&A Indirect Pool can include all other company-wide expenses, plus the Overhead on G&A labor; it can justifiably use a base of total direct costs plus Overhead (excluding Overhead in the G&A pool).

 Approved Forward Pricing Rates